orchestraplatform/orchestra-docs/README.md

 3. **SSL Certificate**:
    - Netlify will automatically provision a Let's Encrypt SSL certificate
    - Your site will be available at `https://docs.orchestraplatform.org`
+   - In some cases like with Cloudflare, it will handle SSL certificates automatically.

 ## 📁 Project Structure